-Top 10 James Braid golf courses
+Top James Braid golf courses

 Born in Fife in 1870, Braid would go on to win five Open Championships.
 His greatest legacy, however, would be his incalculable impact on golf course architecture.
 A member of the great triumvirate, the Scotsman would have a hand in the design of over 200 layouts throughout the course of his illustrious career.
 Few James Braid designs are ever likely to disappoint.
 To get a taste of his best work, be sure to play these ten exceptional layouts.

 Located on the beautiful Gower Peninsula, some 200ft above sea level, the ‘links in the sky’ is one of the best courses in Wales.

 It is also one of the most spectacular.
 Overlooked by a twelfth-century Norman castle, the holes are routed through tumbling links terrain, and golfers must navigate humps and hollows, blind shots, and treacherous bunkers, as well as the odd cow, if they hope to play well.

 James Braid, who would redesign the layout after it was almost totally destroyed during the First World War, considered Royal Cinque Ports to be the finest course in England.
 A century later and that claim is still not too far off the mark.

-Host to two Open Championships, in 1909 and 1920, the links has hosted a number of prestigious championships over the years.
-Most recently the Amateur Championship in 2013.
+Host to two Open Championships, in 1909 and 1920, the links has hosted a number of prestigious championships over the years, most recently the Amateur Championship in 2013.

 The course is an absolute brute, with the final seven holes playing directly into the prevailing wind.
 Awkward stances, pot bunkers and narrow fairways lined with wild dune grass only exacerbate the challenge.
 Regardless of how well you navigate the challenge, Royal Cinque Ports is a course that will have you coming back for more time and time again.

 It may have been the Jack Nicklaus signature course at Gleneagles that captured the world’s attention during the 2014 Ryder Cup, but that takes nothing away from the quality of the two fabulous James Braid designed layouts at the resort.
 Both of which rank among the finest courses in Scotland.